RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 9) Remove riaps-integration and riaps-pycom repositories from /home/vagrant/.

+10) Add eclipse configured with p2f files (location TBD) and sample applications in the default workspace.
+(MM Work in progress)

-10) Log out and set the intended login user to be "RIAPS App Developer", so that the application developer find the right account.
+11) Log out and set the intended login user to be "RIAPS App Developer", so that the application developer find the right account.

-11) Remove the vagrant user account
+12) Remove the riapsadmin user account

-12) Shutdown the virtual box and export the appliance to a Open Virtualization Format 1.0 (.ova) file.
+13) Shutdown the virtual box and export the appliance to a Open Virtualization Format 1.0 (.ova) file.
 Check the "Write Manifest file" box.

-13) Add the Version number (date of the creation) and License agreement information (see License in repository) to the Appliance settings.
+14) Add the Version number (date of the creation) and License agreement information (see License in repository) to the Appliance settings.

-14) Tar the file, create a sha256sum txt file and post in the appropriate place.
+15) Tar the file, create a sha256sum txt file and post in the appropriate place.